Pwera Usog: Plot

-Jean is a teenage prankster who posts her activities on social media partly to cope with her troubled relationship with her father.
+Jean is a teenage prankster who posts her activities on social media, partly with her friends, to cope with her troubled relationship with her father, who furiously insists on her quitting and continuing her studies, as Jean's videos keep getting negative comments.
 While filming a prank at an abandoned building with her friends Bobby and Val, they come across a homeless woman whom they victimize.
 Terrified, the woman jumps off the building, to the trio's horror.
 However, when they go to the site where the woman fell, they find no body below.

 Jean is subsequently haunted by a malevolent shadow figure at her house.
 In separate incidents, the spirit also kills Bobby by drowning him in a toilet and attacks Val, who narrowly survives thanks to an amulet she has worn since childhood to ward off usog.
-Horrified, Jean along with her friend Sherwin, go to the abandoned building and come across Minda, a local faith healer, and her apprentice Quintin.
-They tell Jean that she is being cursed by the spirit of Catalina, a malevolent witch who preys on children and possessed Quintin's sister Luna, who is revealed to be the homeless woman Jean had pranked, years ago.
+Horrified, Jean, along with her friend Sherwin (the only one of Jean's friends who cares about her and her well-being and doesn't participate in her pranks), go to the abandoned building and come across Minda, a local faith healer, and her apprentice Quintin, a young man.
+They tell Jean that she is being cursed by the spirit of Catalina, a malevolent witch who preys on children and has possessed Quintin's sister Luna when she was a kid, who is revealed to be the homeless woman Jean and her friends had pranked at the abandoned building.

 Resolving to end Catalina's curse once and for all and free Luna from her control, Jean and Minda battle Catalina in the spirit dimension, but Minda is overwhelmed and dies from her injuries.
 Jean, however, manages to vanquish Catalina, gaining Minda's abilities in the process.
-Luna is reunited with Quintin, who succeeds Minda as the local faith healer.
+Luna is reunited with Quintin, who succeeds Minda as the local faith healer by the locals.

-Jean, moved by her experience, quits pranking and reconciles with her father.
-While on a date with Sherwin, she comes across a homeless girl.
-As Jean helps her while Sherwin is away, she sees a shadow figure that lunges at her, as the scene cuts to black.
+Jean, moved by her experience, quits pranking, decides to continue her studies, and reconciles with her father.
+While on a date with Sherwin, they both comes across a homeless girl.
+As Jean helps her while Sherwin is away to the restroom, the girl ask if she owns this doll, which is revealed to be Catalina's doll and ask if she knows the woman to which she sees a shadow figure to Jean's shock, just then the shadow figure lunges at her, as the scene cuts to black.